Prescription Drugs

 Teen Medicine Abuse Fact Sheet

-Read this fact sheet for more information about teen prescription and over-the-counter medicine abuse.
-Each generation of kids looks for new ways to get high.
-Recent trends indicate they are increasingly turning to prescription (Rx) or over-the counter (OTC) medicines.
-Teens report getting many of these medicines from home medicine cabinets and mistakenly believe that…
+Read this fact sheet for information about teen prescription and over-the-counter medicine abuse.
+Recent trends indicate teems are increasingly turning to prescription or over-the counter medicines.
+Teens report getting many of these medicines from home medicine cabinets and mistakenly believe that abusing them is “safer” than other drugs.
+Source: The Community Anti-Drug Coalitions of America (CADCA)

 -